Issam Ammour

 Issam Ammour (born 14 April 1993) is a German bobsledder.
+He represented Germany at the 2026 Winter Olympics.

 Career

 Ammour and his brother, Adam, competed as a team together for the first time during the 2023–24 Bobsleigh World Cup.

 In February 2024, Ammour represented Germany at the IBSF European Championships 2024 and won a gold medal in the two-man event, along with his brother, Adam.
 He then competed at the IBSF World Championships 2024 and won a silver medal in the two-man event, and a bronze medal in the four-man event.

+He competed at the IBSF European Championships 2026 and won a gold medal in the four-man event, along with Adam Ammour, Joshua Tasche and Alexander Schaller.
+During their second race run, they set a St. Moritz-Celerina Olympic Bobrun track record with a time of 1:04.47.

+He represented Germany at the 2026 Winter Olympics in the four-man event and finished in fourth place with a time of 3:38.68.